zulip/zulip-gci/tasks/2017/user-guides.md

 Well-written user documentation helps users and search engines discover Zulip features.
 They are important since they are a medium through which we present Zulip to our potential users and contributors.
-This task involves writing user documentation for one of our features.
+This task involves reviewing and writing user documentation for some of our features.

-You can our read existing user documentation we have at https://chat.zulip.org/help/ to accustom yourself with our writing style.
+You can our read existing user documentation we have at https://chat.zulip.org/help/ to accustom yourself with our writing style; most of it was written by students during GCI 2016!

 We have already written a [guide](http://zulip.readthedocs.io/en/latest/subsystems/user-docs.html) for writing user docs in the Zulip developer documentation. **Please read the entire guide before you proceed with this task.**

-## Task Description
+## Task Descriptions

-In the following task description, *feature* or *features* represents the features in the task description that you plan to document.
+In the following task descriptions, *feature* or *features* represents the features in the task description that you plan to document.

+### Task Type A

+In this task, you will write a new article to document an feature in Zulip.

 1. Play with the Zulip UI to learn how *feature* works in Zulip.
   If you can't find out how to do something in Zulip (or whether it's even